Maulana Khan Zeb: Early life and education

-Maulana Khanzeb was born in 1980 in the Nawagai area of Bajaur District, modern-day Khyber Pakhtunkhwa, to Sheikh Khanagull.
-He belonged to the Tarkhani, Salarzai, Shuma Khel, and Sheikhan tribes.
+Mulana Khanzeb was born in 1980 in the Nawagai area of Bajaur District, modern-day Khyber Pakhtunkhwa, to Sheikh Khanagul, belonging to a family from the Salarzai‑Shaykhan subtribe of the Tarkalani clan.
 He was the youngest of six brothers.
+Maulana Khan Zeb traced his origins to multiple Pashtun tribes, including the Tarkhani, Salarzai, Shuma Khel, and Sheikhan tribes..
+He completed his matriculation at Government High School, Nawagai.
+Later, he studied Islamic theology, graduating in Dars-i Nizami in 1999.

 He completed his matriculation from Government High School Nawagai before pursuing religious education.